 - be nominated by two EPS members.

-*If your talk is a substitute for another listed in the programme, the EPS would normally not regard it as qualifying you for membership of the Society.
+*If your talk is a substitute for another listed in the programme, the EPS would only regard it as qualifying you for membership of the Society if the substitution is confirmed before the online programme is finalised (one week before each meeting).
 If you wish to discuss this issue, or criteria for membership more generally, please contact the EPS Administrator / EPS Hon Secretary.

 Once the applications are received, the EPS committee scrutinise applications and recommend eligible applicants for full membership.
 Brief details of recommended candidates will be circulated to members of the society who may request further information.
 The list of eligible applicants will be put to the Annual General Meeting in January for approval.